MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-vpn-split-tunnel.md

 >- For information about optimizing Office 365 worldwide tenant performance for users in China, see [Office 365 performance optimization for China users](office-365-networking-china.md).
 -->

-For customers who connect their remote worker devices to the corporate network or cloud infrastructure over VPN, Microsoft recommends that the key Office 365 scenarios **Microsoft Teams**, **SharePoint Online** and **Exchange Online** are routed over a VPN split tunnel configuration.
+For customers who connect their remote worker devices to the corporate network or cloud infrastructure over VPN, Microsoft recommends that the key Office 365 scenarios **Microsoft Teams**, **SharePoint Online** and **Exchange Online** are routed over a _VPN split tunnel_ configuration.
 This becomes especially important as the first line strategy to facilitate continued employee productivity during large scale work-from-home events such as the COVID-19 pandemic.

 ![Split Tunnel VPN configuration](media/vpn-split-tunnelling/vpn-model-2.png)

+_Figure 1: A VPN split tunnel solution with defined Office 365 exceptions sent directly to the service.
+All other traffic traverses the VPN tunnel regardless of destination._

-The essence of this approach is to provide a simple way by which enterprises can mitigate the risk of VPN infrastructure saturation and dramatically improve Office 365 performance in the shortest timeframe possible.
+The essence of this approach is to provide a simple method for enterprises to mitigate the risk of VPN infrastructure saturation and dramatically improve Office 365 performance in the shortest timeframe possible.
 Configuring VPN clients to allow the most critical, high volume Office 365 traffic to bypass the VPN tunnel achieves the following benefits:

 - Immediately mitigates the root cause of a majority of customer-reported performance and network capacity issues in enterprise VPN architectures impacting Office 365 user experience

   The recommended solution specifically targets Office 365 service endpoints categorized as **Optimize** in the topic [Office 365 URLs and IP address ranges](https://aka.ms/o365ips).
 Traffic to these endpoints is highly sensitive to latency and bandwidth throttling, and enabling it to bypass the VPN tunnel can dramatically improve the end user experience as well as reduce the corporate network load.
-Office 365 connections that do not constitute the majority of bandwidth or user experience footprint can continue to be routed inside the tunnel along with the rest of the Internet bound traffic.
+Office 365 connections that do not constitute the majority of bandwidth or user experience footprint can continue to be routed through the VPN tunnel along with the rest of the Internet-bound traffic.
 For more information, see [The VPN split tunnel strategy](#the-vpn-split-tunnel-strategy).

 - Can be configured, tested and implemented rapidly by customers and with no additional infrastructure or application requirements